Martin Hagström: Biography

 Martin Hagström was born in Stockholm.

 He studied in Stockholm University and has a degree in journalism.
 Also he studied the Russian language, political Science and law.
 He speaks English, Russian and French.

 Martin Hagström began his career as a journalist.
 His diplomatic postings include the Permanent Representation of Sweden to the European Union and the Consulate General of Sweden in Saint Petersburg.
 After that, he served as Head of Division for Eastern Europe at the Ministry for Foreign Affairs 2010–2013.
 From 2013 to 2016, Hagström served as Ambassador for the Eastern Partnership at the Ministry for Foreign Affairs of Sweden in Stockholm.

 From the autumn of 2016 to 2019, Hagström served as the Swedish ambassador in Kyiv, Ukraine.
+He currently has 3 children; 2 boys and 1 girl.
+Currently an ambassador of Sweden in Cyprus.